Yaty/yamldb/documentation/sql.md

 To avoid that we could do this :
 `SELECT * FROM customers JOIN cities ON customers.city = cities.cityName AND customers.country = cities.cityCountry`

+### Logical operators

+We handle those operators :
+1. AND
+2. OR
+3. NOT

+TODO :
+1. ANY
+2. BETWEEN
+3. EXISTS
+4. IN
+5. LIKE
+6. SOME

 ### Joins with different conditions

 We can handle those comparators :